 The brownie layer for these snicker brownies

 - Use only dark chopped chocolate.
 Do not use cadbury dairymilk or a cadbury silk.
 This is candy chocolate- unstable for baking.
+Know more about best chocolate for baking.

 - Sift the dry ingredients for the brownies to get a nice, consistent, and airy batter.